mattermost/mattermost-handbook/operations/research-and-development/organization/sre.md

 #### General Workflow
 1. Mattermost members open new issues in the [SRE Board](https://mattermost.atlassian.net/jira/software/c/projects/CLD/boards/109)
-2. Every new issues goes through an Issue Triage weekly
+2. New issues are reviewed weekly via Issue Triage.

 ### Areas of Ownership
 The team regularly works on the following tasks, in the order of priority: